-Andrew is a non-executive director of Red Rose Friendly Society.
+Andrew is a non-executive director of Red Rose Friendly Society and became chair in December 2023.

-Andrew is a member of the Nomination and Remuneration Committees and is the Board's Consumer Duty Champion.
+Andrew is a member of the Nomination and Remuneration Committee and is the Board's Non-Executive Director Consumer Duty Champion.

 Attendance

 The table below shows the attendance of the Directors at Board and Committee meetings.